ashleyeli/QR-challenge/README.md

 Just getting some practice in!
 <br>
-Rusty code, used a lot if Bootcamp to stylize.
+Rusty code, used a lot of Bootcamp to stylize.
 <br>
 Happy coding!